samruddhikhandale/course22/getting-started-with-codespaces.md

 ## Opening a notebook

-The [devcontainer](.devcontainer/devcontainer.json) is fully configured with softwares and [machine learning libraries](.devcontainer/requirements.txt) needed for this course.
+The [dev container](.devcontainer/devcontainer.json) is fully configured with softwares and [machine learning libraries](.devcontainer/requirements.txt) needed for this course.

 In the VS Code editor, open any notebook file and start executing the notebook's cells.